-People signed up to a feed-in tariff can significantly lower their household outgoings while doing their bit to increase the amount of renewable energy in the grid by generating energy at home.
-This makes feed-in tariffs a great option for people who want to lower their carbon footprint and save money on their electricity bill.
+Who doesnt like saving money?
+Well, People signed up to a feed-in tariff can significantly lower their household outgoings while doing their bit to increase the amount of renewable energy in the grid by generating electricity at home.
+That means more money in your pocket.
+Feed-in tariffs are a great option for people who want to lower their carbon footprint and save money on their electricity bill.

 Feed-in tariffs are designed for people who have solar panels, wind turbines or another type of renewable energy generator on their property.
 Feed-in tariffs allow these homeowners to sell the excess energy they produce back to their supplier.
 It’s then fed into the National Grid and used to power homes and businesses around the country.